 - You can give children’s paracetamol or ibuprofen to ease discomfort.
 Most recent advice is not to give them both at the same time but if one doesn't work you could try the other later.
 Paracetamol is licensed in the UK for use in children over the age of two months, and ibuprofen for use in children over three months of age.
 In younger children advice on fever management should be sought if there is any doubt.

-- Always follow the dosage and frequency printed on the label.
+- Always follow the dosage and frequency printed on the packaging or information leaflet.

 - Do not use aspirin to treat fever in children under 16 years old.
 It has been linked to Reye's syndrome, which causes liver failure.

 - Children should not be overdressed indoors, even in the winter.